 - 1. Project changes negatively impact eligibility such as a change from a residential to commercial or vice versa. - 2.
 Project approved as a film production project is no longer used for film production. - 3.
 Without prior consent of NJEDA, developer changes any uses that were utilized to measure the net economic benefit.
 For a transformative project, the uses utilized to determine the anticipated employee occupancy count. - 4.
 Developer changes the project to score less than the minimum. - 5.
 Any labor harmony agreement is not satisfied. - 6.
-Occupancy level is reduced to less than 60% during the eligibility period.
+For Commercial Projects, beginning in the 4th year, if the occupancy level is reduced to less than 60% during the eligibility period.
 Tax credits can resume once occupancy is at 60% again.
-Occupancy measured by residential units leased, and for commercial projects, space leased and tenant operating in leased space.
+Occupancy will be measured as the average monthly occupancy for the applicable period.